Hsankesara/Tweets-Scrapper/README.md

 # Tweets-Scrapper

 This script has helped me to scrap more than 30K+ tweets from more that 40 authors.
 The script is writter such that you only have to give it a list of tweeter handles and output csv file path and it'll download all the tweets, process them and save them to a csv file without any hassle.
 You can checkout the dataset [here](https://github.com/Hsankesara/The-Tweets-of-Wisdom/blob/master/A%20comprehensive%20study%20of%20wisdom.ipynb) on Gihub and [her](https://www.kaggle.com/hsankesara/the-tweets-of-wisdom) on Kaggle.
 Also, I have did a comprehensive data analysis which you can find [here](https://www.kaggle.com/hsankesara/a-comprehensive-study-of-wisdom).
+You can also checkout the jupyter notebook I have used to scrap 30K+ tweets [here](The_Wisdom_Scrapper.ipynb).

 ## How the script works